 Protecting and supporting LGBTQ youth is an issue that still needs more attention and visibility within the Asian American community.
-While the younger generations are increasingly accepting of the LGBTQ community, things are not always the same for our older family members.

 For gay, lesbian, bisexual, trans and queer youth, finally being able to come out to their loved ones and being able to openly express themselves and their sexuality is the first step to becoming our most honest selves.